scrouzet/classifyEEG/README.md

 - example script to check that sufficient number of training example - decoding accuracy function of nb of training example
 - sliding_stats() function to determine
 	- time point when it's significantly above chance level
-	- minimal and best decoding latencies
+	- minimal (onset) and best (peak) decoding latencies
 - include the computing of shuffled labels
 - function to add selectivity bar on top of a decoding accuracy curve
 - decide for the label idx (1 vs 0, 1 vs -1, 1 vs 2).
 For the moment the code works only for 1vs2
 - function to plot ROC from the classif results
 - finish the tutorial
 - averaging trials (taking groups of 3 trials could allow to get 20% more accuracy \cite{Isik2013})

-function slidingClassif_stat() to extract:
-- peak latency (=max decoding)
-- onset latency (to define)

-Temporal cross-decoding = neural template -> train and test on all possible combination of time-points
+- Temporal cross-decoding = neural template -> train and test on all possible combination of time-points

 ## Sliding-time-window analysis
 A new classifier was trained and tested for each time point.
 This sliding time window approach was used to study the emerging categorical structure of object